LiorSinai/MapProjections.jl/readme.md

 All these projections are supported with forward and inverse equations.

 The forward equations are used for directly transforming data of `(longitude, latitude)` pairs.
-This is for example useful for boundary data in `(longitude, latitude)` format.
+This is for useful for boundary data in this format format.
 For a gallery of examples, see [gallery/boundaries](gallery/boundaries).

 The inverse equations are used to convert back to `(longitude, latitude)` pairs.